Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 I quickly settle for using kvasir.mpl since it had the best performance according to metaben.ch but the documentation was somewhat difficult to understand (at first !) but the vision and the continuation-style was really addicting.

 Fast-forward a couple of months of dev and I was able to implement myself some functions using the guts of the library.
 One problem in particular (the equivalent of std::unique in TMP) was giving me trouble.
-I tried to implement a particular fonction to help me with this and to my complete surprise was actually working, but found out that kvasir.mpl's INTERFACE, not the implementation, wasn't supporting this functionnality.
+I tried to implement a particular fonction to help me with this and to my complete surprise was actually working, but found out that kvasir.mpl's INTERFACE ( not the implementation) wasn't supporting this functionnality.

 ## November 2019
 I wanted to experiment with this newly found discovery and see where it lead to.
 If it didn't found something worthwhile, I wouldn't be writing a blog about it.